Neolithic Axe Factory / Quarry

 OS Maps - Landranger 90 (Penrith & Keswick), Explorer OL5 (The English Lakes: NE Area)

-Just under three miles away to the southeast at Chapel Stile is the large boulder of Copt Howe which has a complex series of carvings that have been suggested could represent a prehistoric map of the Great Langdale area.
+Just under three miles away to the southeast at Chapel Stile is another site that may have been linked to the Cumbrian axe trade.
+The large boulder of Copt Howe has a complex series of carvings that have been suggested could represent either a literal or symbolic prehistoric map of the Great Langdale area.

 Back to Map | Home